Utah Is A Constitutaional Carry State

-It is LEGAL to open carry a firearm without a concealed firearm permit if;
+- It is LEGAL to carry any legally owned firearm loaded and concealed without a concealed firearm permit:

-• Fully loaded magazine inserted, but cannot have a round in the firing position (chamber).
+- A fully loaded magazine can be inserted, but it cannot have a round in the firing position (chamber).

 1. Rack the slide to load a round from the magazine into the chamber.